nicholasklick/sast/docs/SANITY_CHECK_README.md

 ## Overview

-The `sanity_check.sh` script provides a comprehensive health check for the KodeCD SAST engine, verifying all core features are working correctly.
+The `sanity_check.sh` script provides a comprehensive health check for the Gittera SAST engine, verifying all core features are working correctly.

 ## Usage